IvoVuk/Face-Mask-classification/README.md

 ## Phase 2 : Training the model
 - Research about neural networks

 To solve this problem, we needed to try several image classifiers that classify one of four categories.
-To make this classifier, we used pre-trained CNN
+To construct this classifier, we used pre-trained CNN.
 The best results are as follows:

 | Model         | Epochs        | Test Accuracy|